There is a wide range of practical support available. This includes:

-If you’ve got family or friends who want to help, ask for specific things – such as a lift to hospital, or help with shopping or cooking.
+If you’ve got family or friends who want to help, ask for specific things.
+For example, they could update other friends and family members about recent hospital visits or test results.
+Or they could help with a lift to hospital, shopping or cooking.

 Blue Badge scheme

-The Blue Badge scheme is run by your local council.
-You can apply from your local council, or online at:
+You can apply for a Blue Badge from your local council, or online at:

 - gov.uk if you live in England or Wales

 - nidirect if you live in Northern Ireland.

 Don’t apply for a Blue Badge from anywhere else, as it may not be legitimate.